johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Western civilization is in an unstable transitional period between being a stable, static society consisting of anti-rational memes and a stable dynamic society consisting of rational memes.

+- Modern humans evolved from ape-like ancestors very rapidly by gene-evolution standards.
+Creativity is an unlikely target for sexual selection, its a complicated adaptation which we are unable to reproduce artificially.
+A more plausible explanation for the selection of creativity is that people choose mates according to social status, rather than creativity directly.

+- Meme evolution comes so natural to us that it is hard to see what is really going on and how special it is.
+Rather than just imitate someone who does something, humans try to explain it -- to understand the ideas that caused it -- which is a special case of the general human objective of explaining the world.

+- Two puzzles: Why was human creativity evolutionary advantageous at a time when there was almost no innovation ?
+               How can human memes be replicated, given that they have content that the recipient never observes ?

+   Both puzzles have the same solution:
+   	What replicates human memes is creativity.
+(JA: "Learning is a creative act")
+	While it was evolving, creativity was used to replicate memes.
+	So at first creativity was used to aquire existing knowledge, not to create new knowledge.
+But b/c the mechanism to do both things is the same, so gaining the ability to aquire existing knowledge automatically selects for the abilitiy to create new knowledge.

+- Someone trying to aquire a meme from someone else has the same challenge as a scientist.
+Both are trying to discover an hidden explanatino.
+For one it is in the mind of another person, for the other it is a law of nature.
+Desciphering the underlying theory of the meme from the observed behavior involved the same jump/creativity as when developing new scientiific knowledge.

+- Paradoxically it requires creativity to thrive in a static society -- one that explicitly suppresses creative acts.
+It requires the creativity to be less innovative than other people.

+- Replicating memes is the function for which creativity evolved.
+And that is why our species exists.